Skip to main content

 }

-For Hotpot to be truly helpful, it needs to understand what the sources of moments are.
+For Hotpot to be truly helpful, it needs to understand the sources of moments.
 A source could be a person, tool, or specific integrations.
-If you have your own custom deploy tooling and want to submit a moment for a bad deploy, the payload would look like:
+If you have your own custom deploy tooling and want to submit a moment for a bad deploy, the payload looks like:

 {